Kilenaitor/rshell/README.md

 If you are on Ubuntu, run `sudo apt-get install libboost-all-dev`

-If you are on Mac OS, I'd recomment using Homebrew.
-Use the command `brew install boost`
+If you are on Mac OS X, I'd recomment using Homebrew.
+Install Homebrew and use the command `brew install boost`

-Download file can be found here: http://www.boost.org/users/download/
+To manually install, the file can be found here: http://www.boost.org/users/download/

 ##Build and Run
+hw0 is the current working build of the program
+Any current branch progress is not tested nor confirmed to work as expected
 ```
 $ git clone  https://github.com/kilenaitor/rshell.git
 $ cd rshell